The clumsy echoic:

 3) This is a very peculiar way of teaching someone to offer greetings.

-The youngster is Al, the instructor is Mel.
+The youngster is Al. The instructor is Mel.
 Using this strategy for teaching someone to greet someone violates conventions of ordinary language in which there is an agreed use of symbols used to refer.
 But since establishing verbal operants is the primary concern in an AVB based approach, using SET is fine, since its use satisfies the requirement of establishing verbal operants.
-Since some children do learn to produce the desired response/s, concern about its use is unwarranted.
-But eventually, this strategy ends up getting in our way as language targets become only slightly more complex.
+Since some children do learn to produce the desired response/s, there would be no concern about its use.
+But eventually, this strategy ends up getting in our way as language targets become muddled in the mix.

-Now imagine if the teacher Mel, had decided to attempt reciprocal greetings.
+To carry this discussion further, imagine that the teacher, Mel, had decided to attempt reciprocal greetings.
 Mel would have said something like, “Hi Al Hi Mel”.
-This is common practice and while it may work for some children it’s a very confused and a confusing way of instructing children in the basic rules for greetings.
-There is nothing in this effort that clarifies for the child what they are to do.
+This is common practice.
+While it may work for some children it’s a very confused and a confusing way of instructing children in the basic rules for greetings.
+There is nothing in this effort that clarifies for the child what they are to do nor does it resemble anything in English.
 Wouldn’t it be much simpler and clearer to simply instruct a student using a “say” instruction?
 The sequence would look like this.

 Teacher: “Hi Al, say “Hi Mel” and all conventions and the need for clarity are satisfied…and the rules for speaking English are maintained.

-In illustration 2, the instructor wants to teach a youngster to ask a question.
+In Figure II, the instructor wants to teach a youngster to ask a question.
 But, instead, the teacher is actually asking a question… even though what he says is intended as a echoic prompt.

 Now, assume, that in this case, the ‘ecohic prompt’, “What are you eating” is a question that child has learned to answer, in which case the child is likely to answer the question.
 Naturally, the child can’t know that the ‘question’ is actually an echoic prompt.
 Confusing, right?

 The same problem exists when we want to teach children to give directions rather than follow them.
 For example, if I want a child to learn to tell me how to build a block structure, using SET I would say “Put the red block on the green block”.
-How could the child possibly know whether what I say is a ‘prompt’ or a direction to be followed.
+How could the child possibly know whether what I say is a ‘prompt’ to imitate what I say or a direction that they are to follow.
 There is no way.
 But eventually, children will need to learn how to direct others to do things and we will need to help them learn to do this.

-If an instructor wants a child to say, “Throw me the ball”, and the instructor says, “Throw me the ball” intending to prompt the child to say the same thing, one sees immediately that basic deixic relations are disregarded.
+In Figure III, the instructor wants a child to say, “Throw me the ball”, and says, “Throw me the ball” intending to prompt the child to say the same thing.
+In this case, one sees immediately that basic deixic relations are disregarded.
 “Me” always refers to the speaker.
 In this case, when the speaker says, “Throw me the ball”, the instructor is telling the child to throw the instructor the ball.
 It can’t be any other way.
 This is how our language works.
+These words all have a place in grammar (a la Wittgenstein) and mean things.
+Use outside of their agreed upon place is just incoherent.
 It seems only natural that as instructors of a language, our teaching conform to the practices within that language…that if we intend children to learn a language/ that our language models correspond to the practices within that language.
 Can it be any other way?
 Would you try to teach chess expressed in the rules for checkers?
 It’s not conceivable.

-And to drive the point home, pronoun use is a fundamental aspect of English.
+And to drive the point home, pronoun use is a fundamental feature of English.
 Learning to use them is complicated.
 Part of the challenge in learning to use pronouns is that they are contextually determined.
-There are many moving parts and vigilant tracking across shifting speakers (you, they, he, she, George) and listeners (I, We, they, she, he, George) requires ongoing changes in responses.
+There are many moving parts and vigilant tracking across shifting speakers (you, they, he, she, Ralph, etc.) and listeners (I, We, they, she, he, Ralph, etc.) requires ongoing changes in responses.
 We need to be as precise as possible when instructing children how they work.
 At a minimum, a child needs instruction that doesn’t confuse and which operates within the rules of the language one is trying to teach.
 Using a SET can only fail in this effort.

-Our experience has shown that using SET is a useful tool for establishing early verbal imitative behavior.
-It can be used to establish tacts, mands and intraverbals.
-But its usefulness beyond establishing early verbal imitation diminishes quickly.
-Moreover, its use may increase pathological echoing in children who already demonstrate those tendencies.
-Additionally, as a tool for teaching a language, its use violates conventions of use, confuses rather than clarifies and hampers our ability for teaching basic linguistic abilities and more advanced abilities (asking questions, pronoun use, giving directions etc.) because quite simply, its home is within a conceptual system that is not about language.
+Using SET is useful for establishing early verbal imitative behavior.
+It is often used to establish tacts, mands and intraverbals.
+But its use beyond establishing early verbal imitation is clumsy and inappropriate for language instruction.
+First, it may increase pathological echoing in children who already demonstrate those tendencies.
+Second and as a tool for teaching a language, its use its conceptual home is in a verbal behavior conceptual framework.
+VB and language are not the same things.
+VB concerns itself with controlling relations.
+Language learning involves learning a practice and the normative rules that allow one to participate in the practice.
+As such, the use of SET in language instruction violates conventions of use, confuses rather than clarifies what is required of children for when and what to echo.
+Such problems significantly hamper our ability for teaching basic linguistic abilities and certainly for more advanced abilities (asking questions, pronoun use, giving directions etc.).

-If clinicians are satisfied with establishing only verbal operants, then using SET is fine.
-If on the other hand, clinicians hope that children learn a language, SET needs to be put aside early on and replaced with a conditional instruction, "say" in order to give youngsters a fighting chance at learning a language.
+Establishing the use of a conditional instruction clarifies for children when to say and when not to say what someone else says..
+It opens worlds of opportunity to students and eliminates the concern that the “say” will be echoed.
+The ultimate question is whether clinicians should be satisfied with establishing only verbal operants.
+If so, then using SET is fine.
+If on the other hand, if clinicians hope that children learn a language, SET needs to be put aside early on and replaced with a ‘say’ instruction if children are to be given a reasonable chance at learning a language.